Instructional Support Services Grows up

 When I started this company in 1982, it was primarily in the service of twelve teaching interns with whom I was working at the time.
 I needed a book, so I wrote it, typing it out on an old IBM with hand-drawn illustrations and page numbers typed on little stickers that were pasted in the upper corners of the original pages that the copy place turned into a coil-bound book.

 That was all the technology I had available to me, and frankly, for my initial purposes, all I needed.
-Needing a company name, I settled on Instructional Support Services, as for years, nearly all of my work was with (or through) schools and educational organizations.
+As for the company name, I decided on Instructional Support Services, as for years, nearly all of my work was with (or through) schools and educational organizations.

-Over the years, our market has grown to include other educators, counselors and therapists, parents, and, well, pretty much everybody!
+Over time, our market has grown to include other educators, counselors and therapists, parents, and, well, pretty much everybody!
 As the market grew, so changed the technology, communication, and distribution aspects required.
 Hence, a few subsidiary businesses have emerged to handle growing needs in these areas.
 These include:

 Father Sky Media